mcnulty/udi/PROTOCOL.md

 _Outputs_

-1. Thread id as an unsigned integer
+- `tid`: Thread id as an unsigned integer
-2. Thread state as an unsigned integer
+- `state`: Thread state as an unsigned integer

 **init**